 The S tier perks should always be the first that you consider in your perk loadout.
-These are top tier options for a reason with their broad effectiveness across multiple situations ensuring they provide the best result for your limited perk slots.
-You can expect your perk loadout to always include a sizeable number of these S tier perks and they are regularly used by the community as well.
+These are the top tier options in this perk guide with their broad effectiveness across multiple situations ensuring they provide the best result for your limited perk slots.
+You can expect your perk loadout to always include a sizeable number of these S tier perks and their high effectiveness and utility means they are regularly used by the community as well.

 Field Medic (Active)

 One of the first perks you unlock and also the most useful if you regularly play with others is the field medic that serves you well across all difficulties.
 Not only does it make reviving fallen allies faster and save you time it also allows for an instant revive once per mission that is invaluable at lower player counts on certain mission types.

 A useful Deep Rock Galactic perk across solo and multiplayer missions and another that is available early.
 While this perk lost significant strength in the perk rework of 2020 it is still a staple for its powerful last stand that gives you up to 12 seconds to unleash on enemies to make a revive easier for your team and is particularly useful to help a team reset from a deadly encounter.

 Born Ready (Passive)

 A perk that shines more on some classes than others depending on your primary and secondary weapon setup this is a quality of life option.
 With this equipped you can constantly swap between your weapons to maximise your DPS without having to go through a reload animation.
 This makes it a good candidate for the best perks for engineer with as you have his explosive secondary reloading passively in your pocket.

 Removing up to 30% damage from a range of elemental damage sources at max level this is a useful perk that shines on a decent number of map and missions combinations that every class can use.
 Ultimately it means less damage taken that needs to be replenished through supplies or red sugar.